Ashex/fme-alfresco-extdl/README.md

-Datalist Extensions for Alfresco Share (for Alfresco 4.x)
+Datalist Extensions for Alfresco Share (for Alfresco 4.1)
 ===========================================================

-This project is the Alfresco 4.x port of fme's datalist extensions.
-I switched to github and maven because I personally don't like svn and ant.
-For now, the documentation remains at [google](http://code.google.com/p/fme-alfresco-extensions/wiki/DatalistExtension).

-Altough the project has not seen a lot of testing on 4.2.x - this version of Alfresco is now the primary target.
-The master branch may still work with 4.0.x.
+This a fork of the 4.x fme datalist extensions.
+The following has been removed:

+* fme discussions
+* XLS export button

+Additonally, the filter search has been switched back to lucene as the solr query is incredibly slow and times out in my environment.
+Additionally, I've added thumbnail generation if you insert a column with the label "Thumbnail".
+A a thumbnail will need to be registered for the name used, this will be included in a later commit.

+This has only been tested on 4.1

 Installation
 ============